naibank/CHASE/README.md

 3) Transmission Disequilibrium Test (TDT) of SNVs in deletion-non-transmitting parents where SNVs would make up DelCH events (via Fisher's exact test) - /3_TDT_analysis/

 Please see README file in each subdirectory for more information about each analysis.

+Before running any of the analysis, preprocessing steps for sample QCs and variants QCs are required, which can be done using scripts located in /prerun_family_QC/ folder.